 2017-18 salary cap hit: $3.97 million

-Bargaining chips: World junior gold medalist.
+Bargaining chips: World junior gold medallist.
 Member of Team USA.
 Washington Capitals‘ ice-time leader at a whopping 24:58 per game.
 Power-play threat.
 Put up between 32 and 55 points in seven straight full seasons.
-Chance to be a Norris Trophy finalist
+Led all D-men in 2017-18 with 68 points.

 While Carlson has been an important fixture in Washington since getting drafted in 2008’s first round, GM Brian MacLellan’s long list of contractual decisions in the summer pushed an extension to the back burner.

-With the Caps a contender and Carlson the NHL’s most productive defenceman as of late March (61 points through 73 games), he’s shot to the top of Washington’s priority list.
+With the Caps reaching the conference final and Carlson the most productive playoff defenceman in the East (15 points through 18 games), he’s shot to the top of Washington’s priority list.

 “In the beginning, we were wondering where we were going to be as a team,” MacLellan told NHL.com on Jan.
 11. “[Now], we’re going to want him back no matter what, so we’re going to make our best effort to bring him back.”

 With the Ducks locking up Fowler and the Sharks committing to Vlasic, does Carlson pass up a chance to become the undisputed No. 1 UFA defenceman of 2018 and create a lucrative bidding war?

 Carlson has said he’s not thinking too much about his next contract yet.